Asepsis/pdf_to_csv_converter/README.md

     pdf_to_csv_converter.exe [OPTIONS]

 OPTIONS:
+    -c, --check              Compares amount of lines in the CSV file to the amount of lines after read PDF file
     -f, --file <FILE>        Sets the file to use
     -h, --help               Print help information
     -o, --output <OUTPUT>    Sets the output filename -v, --verein <VEREIN>    Sets the verein to use -V, --version            Print version information
 ```

 `./pdf_to_csv_converter.exe -f 220514-ME-Darmstadt.pdf -v "SVS Griesheim" -o dame.csv`